 Three friends open sports bar on Ingersoll Avenue as a salute to Des Moines community

 We tried 10 burgers in the Des Moines metro.
 See our top three favorites.
-Olivia Sun/The Register, Olivia Sun/The Register
+Des Moines Register

 A new "dining depot" has moved into the Ingersoll neighborhood, featuring plenty of daily specials, happy hours and kicked-up, locally-sourced bar fare.